VC365/volume-pulse/README.md

 # Volume Pulse

 Volume Pulse is a lightweight volume control utility for Linux systems.
 It runs in the system tray and allows you to control your audio output using mouse scroll, tray icon clicks, or your system’s volume keys.
-Volume Pulse is written in C and uses the GTK2 toolkit for its graphical interface.
+Volume Pulse is written in (C & Crystal) and uses the GTK2 toolkit for its graphical interface.

 ## Features